scandipwa/scandipwa/README.md

 [Official Magento 2 docs](https://devdocs.magento.com/guides/v2.3/install-gde/tutorials/change-docroot-to-pub.html)

+### Upgrading to version ^1.7

+When upgrading to theme version ^1.7, pay attention to `webpack.\*.config` files, new plugin was added there.
+Also, the index is now split in two parts: the `index.production.html` and `index.development.html`.

 ## Environment

 ScandiPWA Theme is based on React and Redux.
 It is built with Webpack v4, therefore **you will need NodeJS environment support** on your CI/CD server or local machine in order to build it.